-GENEVA — Modern slavery overtook the lives of at least 40.3 million people worldwide in 2016, according to estimates by an international organization working to end the prevalence of one person taking away another person’s freedom to control their body or refuse work.
+GENEVA (AN) — Modern slavery overtook the lives of at least 40.3 million people worldwide in 2016, according to estimates by an international organization working to end the prevalence of one person taking away another person’s freedom to control their body or refuse work.

 The latest figures are nearly double what was reported six years ago, owing to a new system of reporting data that now includes forced marriage as a form of slavery.

 "Freedom is taken away by threats, violence, coercion, abuse of power and deception.
 The net result is that a person cannot refuse or leave the situation," the Australian-based Walk Free Foundation said about the findings of its 2018 Global Slavery Index.

 The report found the highest concentration of modern slavery was in North Korea — where one-in-10 people live under such conditions — but it also showed bigger numbers than previously reported in Australia, Europe and the United States.